Table of Contents

 Dogs Allowed?: No

 Details: For those looking for a nice half-day outing with moderate difficulty, the Red Heather Hut in Garibaldi Park makes for a great trip.
 For those wanting something longer, and with more rewarding views, continuing on to Elfin Lakes is a local favorite.
-Elfin Lakes can be done as a very-long day hike, but is commonly down as an overnight sleep in the Elfin Lakes Hut (permit required).
+Elfin Lakes can be done as a very-long day hike, but is commonly done as an overnight sleep in the Elfin Lakes Hut (permit required).
+This is a more advanced trek, but worth it for those feeling adventurous and is one of the more popular Squamish snowshoeing trails.

 Link: Read more here.